How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 Fly from Manila to Davao.
-From the airport, take a taxi or jeepney to get to Davao City.
+Take a taxi or jeepney from the airport to Davao City.

 8. Banaue Rice Terraces